Do You Qualify for the Affordable Child Care Benefit

 - A resident of B.C. (you must have a current B.C. address)

 - A Canadian citizen, a permanent resident of Canada, a Convention refugee or a person in need of protection

 Most types of child care are eligible.
-Child care by a family member who lives with you and licensed occasional child care are not eligible for funding.
+Child care by a family member who lives with you, licensed occasional care and recreational care are not eligible for funding.